-We've dealt with this one ad nauseum.
+We've dealt with this one ad nauseam.
 In short, it's not.
 Since 2012 it has officially been called the Elizabeth Tower, and was previously called the Clock Tower.
 It was never officially called St Stephen's Tower, but this name seems to have gained some currency.
-We reckon Big Ben should be acceptable as it's by far the commonest label people use for the tower, even though it more properly refers to the bell.
+We reckon Big Ben should be acceptable as it's by far the commonest label people use for the tower, even though it more properly refers to the bell (actually 'a' bell — there are five in there).
 Big Ben has gained a kind of authority by way of overwhelming popular usage, much as it angers pedants when people use it.
 More here.

 The Union Flag flying from Buckingham Palace means the Queen is at home.

 Actually, it means the opposite.
 You're looking for the Royal Standard if you want confirmation of the Queen's residancy.
 The Union Flag above the Palace means she's elsewhere, doing other Queenish things.

 Old London Bridge was sold to a gullible American who thought he was buying Tower Bridge

 This factlet remains popular as it plays into stereotypes of wide-eyed Yanks with no sense of history.
 But there are several problems with the idea.
 It's true that the predecessor to the current London Bridge was bought by US businessman Robert P McCulloch and transplanted to Lake Havasu City in Arizona, where it can still be seen today.
 However, it wasn't 'Old' London Bridge, a term usually reserved for the medieval span, which was demolished in the 1830s to make way for the John Rennie structure eventually purchased by McCulloch.
 There's also no evidence that he mistook his acquisition for Tower Bridge, a rumour that the American always denied (although most people would, to be fair).